nippur72/laser500emu/docs/laser500.md

        B = 02
 0B4F - not working - GETKEY: reads the keyboard and updates LAST_KEY_PRESSED and KEYASCII 09D2 - lprint character
-57D9 - CHROUT prints character in A
 58F0 - GETC read char from keyboard and returns in A 591C - print new line (apparently)
 62D3 - PRINTSTR: print 0 terminated string in HL
 66EF - RESET cold software reset

+000B CONOUT outputs character in a to console
+006B CONOUT outputs character in a to console
+57D9 CHROUT prints character in A
 ```

 I/O PORTS